-A motor vehicle is defined in section 4 of the Road Transport Act 2013 under vehicle:
+A motor vehicle is defined in the Act as a vehicle that meets:

-- Any description of vehicle on wheels (including a light rail vehicle) but not including any other vehicle used on a railway or tramway, or
+- any description of a vehicle on wheels (including a light rail vehicle) but not including any other vehicle used on a railway or tramway, or

-- Any description of tracked vehicle (such as a bulldozer), or any description of vehicle that moves on revolving runners inside endless tracks, that is not used exclusively on a railway or tramway, or
+- any description of a tracked vehicle (such as a bulldozer), or any description of a vehicle that moves on revolving runners inside endless tracks, that is not used exclusively on a railway or tramway, or

 Procedure and Penalties for Infringement Notices

-An infringement notice can be issued by police which involves a fine of $561 for an offence of driving with illicit drug present in blood.
-The driver will later then be sent a letter from the RMS advising them that their licence will be suspended for a period of three months.
+An infringement notice can be issued by police which involves a fine of $572 for an offence of driving with illicit drug present in the blood.
+The driver will then be sent a letter from Transport for NSW advising them that their licence will be suspended for a period of three months.

 Notice of Suspensions

-Following payment of the infringement notice or the due date for payment passing, the RMS will issue a notice of suspension for 3 months for the offence.
+Following payment of the infringement notice or the due date for payment passing, Transport for NSW will issue a notice of suspension for 3 months for the offence.

-There is no real test that the court applies when deciding the appeal.
-However, the court does not permit a review of your guilt or innocence of the offence or the imposition of the fine.
-Generally the court will make a decision based on 3 main areas:
+An appeal is possible but the court does not permit a review of your guilt or innocence of the offence or the imposition of the fine.
+Generally, the court will make a decision based on three main factors:

 Procedure and Penalties for Court Attendance Notices

 A court attendance notice can still be issued by police.
-If police issue a court attendance notice the person will need to appear before the court on the date specified on the notice.
+If the police issue a court attendance notice the person will need to appear before the Local Court on the date specified on the notice.
 The person can plead guilty or not guilty to the offence.
-If the person pleads guilty, a sentence hearing will be conducted, and they will be sentenced by a magistrate.
-For a first offence a maximum penalty of 20 penalty units can be imposed.
+If the person pleads guilty, a sentencing hearing will be conducted, and they will be sentenced by a magistrate.
+For a first offence, a maximum penalty of 20 penalty units can be imposed.
 If a conviction is recorded the court must impose a period of disqualification.
-As outlined above, the automatic disqualification period is 6 months and the minimum disqualification period is 3 months.
-Armstrong Legal’s solicitors can assist you in obtaining the best possible outcome in your circumstances.
-This may involve a section 10 dismissal or a conditional release order without conviction (formerly a section 10 non-conviction bond)